 Glossary of terms related to heart rhythm disorders.
 Includes Atrial fibrillation (A Fib), Ejection fraction, Electrophysiology (EP) test, ACE inhibitors, Beta-blockers, Bradycardia, Tachycardia, Dyspnea, ICDs, pacemakers and more.
 From the Heart Rhythm Society, a group representing physicians and scientists in the field of cardiac arrhythmia.
 Directory of cardiology subspecialists called electrophysiologists also found under Find a Specialist

-Dial 911 fast.
+Dial 911 fast if you have these symptoms of a heart attack, stroke or cardiac arrest.
 Minutes matter.
+Expert advice provided by the American Heart Association.
 Learn about the 3-hour window for stroke patients needing tPA, and consumer responsibilities to seek prompt care if they want the best outcomes

 See our main category on Costs to see how specific hospitals and ambulatory surgery centers or clinics COMPARE on average prices or charges for many surgeries, hospitalizations, procedures and outpatient tests.
 The LEARN MORE listings show general average costs in your region if available